MinightDev/BTC-Wallet-Recover/README.md

 ## How to Open the Discovered Wallet

+Recovery Assistance
+If you're struggling with a partial mnemonic phrase or require guidance in recovering your wallet, I provide personalized recovery services.
+Whether it's helping with this tool or working with complex cases, I can assist in restoring access to your wallet.
-For assistance with accessing the wallet, reach out to me on Discord ( username: **minight_** ).
-I will personally help you!
+Reach out to me on Discord ( username: **minight_** ) or by email: onlyayoub565@gmail.com

 ## Contributing